Bekkelien/tinytorrent/README.md

 - [ ] Handle TCP connection timeout make a generic function for connections? to avoud TimeoutError: timed out and other socket errors

 #### Needs to be implemented
-- [ ] When return data from function refactor to always return same datatype for instance not False, None when list is expected.
 - [ ] Create a logo for tinytorrent
 - [ ] In read_file -> if b'files' in self.data[b'info']: # BUG if single name filename is files
 - [ ] Implementation of tracking of how much data downloaded this session